cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>
         "4.
 Third-order approximation (digram structure as in English):
-        <p>IN NO IST LAT WHEY CRATICT FROURE BIRS GROCID PONDENOME OF DEMONSTURES OF THE REPTAGIN IS REGOACTIONA OF CRE</p>
+        <blockquote>IN NO IST LAT WHEY CRATICT FROURE BIRS GROCID PONDENOME OF DEMONSTURES OF THE REPTAGIN IS REGOACTIONA OF CRE</blockquote>
         "
     </p>
     <footer>-Pierce, John R.</footer>